monomelodies/monad/docs/overview/entry.md

 > In a real-world application, of course you'd configurate a module either with
 > the third argument, or by manually calling `config`.
 Both are allowed.

-## Adding modules
+## Adding components
 Of course, you'll want to separate your admin code into modules (in the Angular, ES6 and Monad sense).
-For this, use `monad.module`, which takes an app name plus the same arguments as `angular.module`, but returns a `Module` object instead:
+For this, use `monad.component`, which takes an app name plus the same arguments as `angular.module`, but returns a `Component` object
+instead:

-    monad.module('foobar', 'foo', [...optionalDependencies], configFn).config(configFn);
+    monad.component('foobar', 'foo', [...optionalDependencies], configFn)
+        .config(configFn);
-    monad.module('foobar', 'bar', [...optionalDependencies], configFn).config(configFn);
+    monad.component('foobar', 'bar', [...optionalDependencies], configFn)
+        .config(configFn);
     // etc.

-Note that when using modules, the call to `monad.application` must list them as dependencies.
+Note that when using modules, the call to `monad.application` _must_ list them as dependencies.
 The order in which you do this, like with `angular.module`, is unimportant.

 ## Getting stuff done
 Obviously you'll also need your modules to _do_ something.
 Monad extends the default Angular module with some handy methods for that:

-    monad.module('foobar', 'foo')
+    monad.component('foobar', 'foo')
         .manager(Manager)
         .list(url, options, resolve)
         .update(url, options, resolve);